FRITZ! News - Protect your devices from lightning damage

 FRITZ!Box with integrated voltage protection

-FRITZ!Box models are equipped with integrated protection against excess voltage ex works.
-The test of this function is one of most demanding trials a FRITZ!Box has to pass.
+FRITZ!Box models are equipped with integrated protection against power surges ex works.
 However, there is no absolute protection against the effects of electrical surges in the area.
 Depending on the severity of a surge, the FRITZ!Box or devices connected via LAN or USB can be damaged.

 How to protect your FRITZ!Box

-- Most importantly: Disconnect your FRITZ!Box from the DSL line during a storm or before you leave the house.
+- Most importantly: Disconnect your FRITZ!Box from the DSL line and the power source during a storm or before you leave the house.

 Since power surges destroy the microelectronic components of your FRITZ!Box, they cannot be repaired.
 If you have household insurance, your insurance company may cover the damage.